-Effective October 1, 2010, the federal government no longer allows the use of incentives as a match for federal funding, and incentives are not eligible for additional federal funding.
+While the American Recovery and Reinvestment Act temporarily restored Federal Participation to incentives as existed prior to the DRA 2005 incentive changes, effective October 1, 2010 incentives may no longer be used as a match for federal funding.
 Beginning with October 2010 Schedule D-8 claims, the local districts must resume identification of an FNP component of their administrative expenditures equal to the amount of incentives received and reinvested in the Child Support program.
 Therefore, the amount on Schedule A-1, Line 19 (Incentive Payments) should be identified as the FNP component on the Schedule D-8, Line 16 (Expenditures Funded with Title IV-D Incentives).
-In addition, the adjustment to the actual amount for 2009 must also be reported as an FNP component with the estimated incentive amount reported on the Schedule D-8, line 16 during FFY 11.
+In addition, the adjustment to the actual amount for 2010 must also be reported as an FNP component with the estimated incentive amount reported on the Schedule D-8, line 16 during FFY 2012.